cbello03061/MechaCar_Statistical_Analysis/README.md

 * Through the assumptions that we want to analyze, the information must be categorized and must come from a reliable source.
 * How we will obtain this information, through a survey or a search of established databases.

-* What metric or metrics are you going to test?
-* What statistical test would you use to test the hypothesis?
-And why?
-* What data is needed to run the statistical test?